Not got enough time? Get this blog post as a handy FREE ebook right now!

 But remember this

 DO NOT drive them nuts if you don’t hear back from them.
-Meeting the media at GDC is pretty crazy, and they will be inundated with requests.
+Meeting the media at any of these video game events is pretty crazy, and they will be inundated with requests.
 If you have not heard back them perhaps ask once more and then leave it be.

-Because some people make the mistake of scheduling back-to-back meetings and they’re not even in the same place.
+Not knowing better, some unwitting people make the mistake of scheduling back-to-back meetings and they’re not even in the same place.

 Trust us on this one ……